Updated April 27, 2023

 - Reference groups

-Under social factors reference groups have a great potential of influencing consumer behaviour.
-Of course its impact varies across products and brands.
+Under social factors, reference groups have a great potential to influence consumer behaviour.
+Of course, its impact varies across products and brands.
 This group often includes an opinion leader.

-The behaviour of a consumer is not only influenced by their motivations and personalities but also their families and family members who can two or more people living together either because of blood relationship or marriage.
+A consumer’s behavior is influenced by their motivations, personalities, families, and family members who can have two or more people living together because of a blood relationship or marriage.

 - Role and status

-People who belong to different organizations, groups or club members, families play roles and have a status to maintain.
-These roles and status that they have to maintain also influences consumer behaviour as they decide to spend accordingly.
+People who belong to different organizations, groups or club members, and families play roles and have a status to maintain.
+These roles and positions they must hold also influence consumer behaviour as they decide to spend accordingly.

-A number of personal factors also influence the consumer behaviour.
-In fact this is one major factor that influences consumer behaviour.
-The sub factors under personal factor are listed below.
+Several personal factors also influence consumer behaviour.
+This is one major factor that influences consumer behaviour.
+The sub-factors under the personal factor are listed below.

 - Age and life cycle stage

-Age of a consumer and his life cycle are two most important sub factors under personal factors.
-With the age and the life cycle the consumers purchase options and the motive of purchase changes, with his decisions of buying products change.
+The consumer’s age and life cycle are the two essential sub-factors under personal factors.
+With age and the life cycle, the consumer’s purchase options and the motive of purchase change with his decisions to buy products change.
 Hence this stage does affect consumer behaviour.

-Occupation of a consumer is affects the goods and services a consumer buys.
-The occupations group has above average interest in buying different products and services offered by organizations.
-In fact organizations produce separate products for different occupational groups.
+The occupation of a consumer affects the goods and services a consumer buys.
+The occupations group has an above-average interest in buying different products and services organizations offer.
+Organizations produce different products for other occupational groups.

 - Financial or economic situations

 Everything can be bought and sold with the help of money.
-If the economic situation of a consumer is not good or stable it will affect his purchase power, in fact if the consumers or the economy of a nation is suffering a loss it defiantly affects the consumers purchase or spending decisions.
+If the economic situation of a consumer is not good or stable, it will affect his purchase power; if the consumers or the economy of a nation is suffering a loss, it defiantly affects the consumer’s purchase or spending decisions.

 - Life style

-People originating from different cultures, sub cultures, occupations and even social class have different styles of living.
-Life style can confirm the interest, opinions and activities of people.
-Different life styles affect the purchase pattern of consumers.
+People originating from different cultures, subcultures, occupations, and even social classes have different living styles.
+Lifestyle can confirm the interest, opinions, and activities of people.
+Different lifestyles affect the purchase pattern of consumers.

-Every individual is different and have different and distinct personalities.
-Their distinct personalities and distinct physiology effects their buying decisions.
-Hence purchase of products and services defers from person to person.
+Every individual is different and has different and distinct personalities.
+Their distinct personalities and distinct physiology affect their buying decisions.
+Hence the purchase of products and services differs from person to person.

 Motivation is activating the internal needs and requirements of the consumer.
-It can also be described as goals and needs of the consumers.
-Motivation arouses and directs the consumers towards certain goals.
-These needs can be psychological needs, needs of security, social needs, esteem needs and also self actualizing needs.
+It can also be described as the goals and conditions of the consumers.
+Motivation arouses and directs the consumers towards specific goals.
+These needs can be psychological, needs of security, social needs, esteem needs, and also self-actualizing needs.

-Perception is sensing the world and the situations around and then taking a decision accordingly.
-Every individual look as the world and the situations differently.
-The judging ability and capacity of every individual is different and hence the look at the world differently.
-This is what separates the decision taking abilities.
+Perception is sensing the world and the situations around you and then deciding accordingly.
+Every unique look at the world and the situations differently.
+Individuals’ judging abilities and capacities differ, so they look at the world differently.
+This is what separates the decision-making abilities.

 - Learning and experience

-Learning is the research of products and services before the consumer takes the decision of buying a product.
-Learning and self educating these days is done online and also in groups.
+Learning is the research of products and services before the consumer decides to buy a product.
+Nowadays, learning and self-education are done both online and in groups.
 Experience is taking a lesson from the past experiences of a product and service.
-Learning and experience both again play an important role in influencing the consumer’s behaviour as it influences their purchase decision.
+Learning and expertise are essential in influencing the consumer’s behavior as it affects their purchase decision.

 - Attitude and beliefs

-Attitude is a consumer’s favorable and unfavorable emotional condition or emotional feeling, also its tendency of reaction to certain actions and behaviours.
-Beliefs of people that are the belief that people assume the products to be as make the specifications of the products.
-Hence attitude and beliefs are also important and need to be taken into consideration while studying human behaviour.
+Attitude is a consumer’s favorable and unfavorable emotional condition or feeling and tendency to react to specific actions and behaviors.
+The beliefs of people are the belief that people assume the products to be as made as the specifications of the products.
+Hence attitudes and beliefs are also critical and must be considered while studying human behavior.

-Here are some articles that will help you to get more detail about the Influence Consumer Behaviour so just go through the link.
+Here are some articles that will help you to get more detail about the Influence of Consumer Behaviour, so go through the link.